Aleksandr Samedov: International career

 In 2003, Samedov first visited Baku to hold discussions on representing the Azerbaijan national football team.
-He rejected the offer as it would have meant he had to rescind his Russian passport.
+He rejected the offer as it would have meant he had to renounce his Russian citizenship in favor of Azerbaijan.

 At international level Samedov has played for the Russia U-21s.
 He was called up to the Russia national football team in late September 2011 for the first time.
 On 7 October 2011, Samedov made his debut for the senior national team of Russia after coming on as a last-minute substitute for Alan Dzagoev in the 1–0 away win against Slovakia in a Euro 2012 qualifier.